mohdAffancodes/globalVar.github.io/README.md

 # window.variableName

-Here's the link my website for info
+Here's the link my website for more info
 # https://mohdaffancodes.github.io/globalVariables/